SalomePlatform/adao/doc/en/reference.rst

 different pseudo-types are:

 **Dict**
-    This indicates a variable that has to be filled by a dictionary, usually given either as a string or as a script.
+    This indicates a variable that has to be filled by a Python dictionary ``{"key":"value...}``, usually given either as a string or as a script file.

 **Function**
-    This indicates a variable that has to be filled by a function, usually given as a script or a component method.
+    This indicates a variable that has to be filled by a Python function, usually given as a script file or a component method.

 **Matrix**
-    This indicates a variable that has to be filled by a matrix, usually given either as a string or as a script.
+    This indicates a variable that has to be filled by a matrix, usually given either as a string or as a script file.

 **ScalarSparseMatrix**
-    This indicates a variable that has to be filled by a unique number, which will be used to multiply an identity matrix, usually given either as a string or as a script.
+    This indicates a variable that has to be filled by a unique number (which will be used to multiply an identity matrix), usually given either as a string or as a script file.

 **DiagonalSparseMatrix**
-    This indicates a variable that has to be filled by a vector, which will be over the diagonal of an identity matrix, usually given either as a string or as a script.
+    This indicates a variable that has to be filled by a vector (which will be used to replace the diagonal of an identity matrix), usually given either as a string or as a script file.

 **Script**
     This indicates a script given as an external file.
 It can be described by a